YashaswiniIppili/AI_Avengers-G2_PS3/README.md

 To install the URL Scraper and Summarizer, follow these steps:

 1. Clone the repository: git clone https://github.com/yourusername/url-scraper-summarizer.git
-2. Run G2PS3.ipynb on colab with T4.
+2. Run G2PS3.ipynb on colab with T4 on Google Colab.
 3. Make sure you create a directory named "G2" under content (folder icon on the left panel)

 ## Usage